SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_history.md

 # DOM history

-The DOM manager tracks the history of all changes done to the `FieldValues` of a [DomInstance](xref:DomInstance).
+From DataMiner 10.1.3/10.2.0 onwards, The DOM manager tracks the history of all changes done to the `FieldValues` of a [DomInstance](xref:DomInstance).

 When a `DomInstance` is created or updated, a new `HistoryChange` object will be stored containing the created, updated, or deleted values.
 When a `DomInstance` is deleted, all history data is automatically deleted.